w3c/webref/packages/css/README.md

 }
 ```

-CSS fragments that appear in the JSON objects, in other words the contents of the `properties[].value`, `properties[].newValues`, `descriptors[].value` and `valuespaces[].value` properties can be parsed with the [CSSTree Value Definition Syntax parser](https://github.com/csstree/csstree/blob/master/docs/definition-syntax.md#value-definition-syntax).
+CSS fragments that appear in the objects, in other words the contents of the `properties[].value`, `properties[].newValues`, `descriptors[].value` and `valuespaces[].value` properties can be parsed with the [CSSTree Value Definition Syntax parser](https://github.com/csstree/csstree/blob/master/docs/definition-syntax.md#value-definition-syntax).
 Example:

 ```js
 const css = require('@webref/css');